intel-analytics/ipex-llm/ppml/trusted-dl-serving/base/README.md

 The following sections will introduce three different components that are included in this toolkit, which are `TorchServe`, `Triton Inference Server`, and `TensorFlow Serving`.

-Besides, some demos and performance benchmark result will also be included in this document.
+Besides, some demos and performance benchmark results will also be included in this document.

-*Please mind the IP and file path settings.
+*Please pay attention to the IP and file path settings.
 They should be changed to the IP/path of your own sgx server on which you are running the programs.*

 ## Before Running code
 ### 1. Build Docker Images